jonatan-ivanov/develotters-blog/content/posts/007-terminal-fun-basic-utils-part-3/index.md

 draft: true
 ---

-intro
+This is the third post of a series where I want to give some tips and tricks for the Terminal/CLI.
+You might want to check out the [first](/posts/terminal-fun-basic-utils/) and the [second](/posts/terminal-fun-basic-utils-part-2/) posts.
+As previously, buckle-up, put your helmet on, grab a ... frying pan and have fun.
 <!--more-->

 # Network Tools

 ## httpie

-`httpie` is a command-line HTTP client (like `scurl` or `wget`) for the API era.
+`httpie` is a command-line HTTP client (like `curl` or `wget`) for the API era.
 It comes with JSON support, syntax highlighting, persistent sessions, wget-like downloads, plugins, and more.
 See the features on the [Official Site](https://httpie.org/) or the [readme](https://github.com/jakubroztocil/httpie).

 ![httpie-demo](https://raw.githubusercontent.com/jakubroztocil/httpie/b7c8bf08002b48b5c82df61f5aec09a556f91b74/httpie.gif)

 ## httpstat

 `httpstat` visualizes `curl` statistics.
-It tells you where did your request spent time.
+It tells you where did your request spend time.

 ![httpstat-demo](https://raw.githubusercontent.com/reorx/httpstat/f95b2e9da3b2e8448541871dd173e50ea18600a0/screenshot.png)

 ## sslscan

-`sslscan` is a test util which tells you information about SSL/TLS enabled services and discovers supported cipher suites.
+`sslscan` is a test utility that tells you information about SSL/TLS enabled services and discovers supported cipher suites.
 Check the [readme](https://github.com/rbsec/sslscan).

 [![sslscan-demo](https://asciinema.org/a/341018.svg)](https://asciinema.org/a/341018)

 ## mitmproxy

 [`mitmproxy`](https://mitmproxy.org/) is your swiss-army knife for debugging, testing, privacy measurements, and penetration testing.
-It can be used to intercept, inspect, modify and replay web traffic such as HTTP/1, HTTP/2, WebSockets, or any other SSL/TLS-protected protocols.
+It can be used to intercept, inspect, modify, and replay web traffic such as HTTP/1, HTTP/2, WebSockets, or any other SSL/TLS-protected protocols.

 ![mitmproxy-demo](https://raw.githubusercontent.com/mitmproxy/mitmproxy/982508d30f887b4fe8b2a855792ae1e33f378222/docs/src/static/screenshots/mitmproxy.png)